 The Panterra 85 GW can run a little small, resulting in a tight fit, but that’s just about their only downside.

-Best Freestyle Ski Boots: What to Consider in 2022
+Best Freestyle Ski Boots: What to Consider

 Be sure to keep the following factors in mind when looking for the best freestyle ski boots to match your needs and preferences on the mountain.